JdbcRowSet must implement.

 SQLWarning

-notifications by calling the getNextWarning
+notifications by calling the getNextWarning methods that

 they provide.

-objects, such as a
+Disconnected Rowset objects, such as a

-object, do not have access to
+CachedRowSet object, do not have access to

-these getNextWarning
+these getNextWarning methods.

-indicating whether rows marked
+boolean indicating whether rows marked

 for deletion appear in the set of current rows.
-If true
+If true is

 returned, deleted rows are visible with the current rows.
 If

-is returned, rows are not visible with the set of
+false is returned, rows are not visible with the set of

 current rows.
-The default value is false
+The default value is false.

 Standard rowset implementations may choose to restrict this behavior for security considerations or for certain deployment scenarios.
 The visibility of deleted rows is implementation-defined and does not represent standard behavior.